Property Investors are increasingly looking at

 to achieve a better rental return.

-It makes sense, since the property investor can offer affordable homes to the tenants, while benefiting from the dual income that the dual key home offers.
+It makes sense, doesn’t it?
+The property investor can offer affordable homes to the tenants while benefiting from the dual-income that the dual key home offers.
 In other words, you, as the investor will have two incomes from the same property.

 Positive Cashflow Property!

 All our dual occupancy homes are cleverly designed and efficient homes, which provide for all the needs of the modern multi-generational family as well as separate tenancies.

 Private, fully self-contained, and housed under the one roof – an innovative design taking in all the needs of a lifestyle-orientated resident.

 Our dual occupancy homes offer authentic independent living!
 And, as you’d expect, both residences in our dual occupancy designs have all the space and functionality where the family can gather to collaborate as well as plenty of areas to call their own for privacy and retreat.

 In the past, Duplexes have long been the favoured investment for savvy investors who were chasing a higher return than what stand-alone houses offer.

 However, Duplexes are generally more costly per square meter to build, than a comparable house.
 This is due to aspects like higher council costs and strata titling, among other things.

 Not everyone wants the expense of a duplex to get two incomes from one investment.